MeghanW23/cohenlab_neurofeedback/README.md

   - **test_python.py**: A Python script designed for testing basic python functionalities of the application.
   - **set_permissions**: A directory of scripts that run in the background using `nohup` to set the correct file permissions for DICOM files received from the MRI on the experimenter's machine.
 - **other**: A directory that stores archived and old files.
-  - **java-gui**: A directory containing Java-based graphical user interface (GUI) components for managing neurofeedback experiments, including source code, resource files, and build scripts for compiling and running the GUI applications.
   - **old_material**: A directory that stores archived files and materials, including tarball archives.
 - **sambashare**: A directory faciliating data sharing between the MRI system and local machine, enabling seamless transfer of experimental data and resources.
 - **setup_main_docker**: Contains source material related to the creation of the Docker image.
 The docker images used for this project can be found [here](https://hub.docker.com/r/meghanwalsh/nfb_docker).
 This directory includes: